batcholi/Archean_wiki/src/tools/ConstructorTool.md

 > **Tip:** Hold **Shift** while creating to align the new frame with the ground and set it as static (anchored).

+### Creating a Build in Space
+When in space near an existing build, you can create a new build that will spawn **5 meters in front of you**.
+The new build is created as a child of the nearest root build.
+This also works with the [Blueprint Tool](BlueprintTool.md).

 ### Adding Frames
 Aim at an existing frame face and quick press **left-click**.